U.S., Japanese leaders visit Hiroshima as Russia nuclear tensions rise

 “This unlawful war unfolds daily with increasingly unlawful actions,” Emanuel said.
 “Nowhere are our shared commitments for peace more paramount than here in Hiroshima, where we are reminded of the horrors of war.”

 On Saturday, Kishida had just returned from the meeting of the Group of Seven in Brussels to discuss the Russian invasion of Ukraine.
 Kishida rebuked Russia’s nuclear saber-rattling.
-Kishida said he hoped to send a message to the world through his trip with Emanuel that Japan and the United States will work together toward a world without nuclear weapons.
+He said he hoped to send a message to the world through his trip with Emanuel that Japan and the United States will work together toward a world without nuclear weapons.

-“There is a real concern that Russia could use nuclear weapons,” he said.
+“There is a real concern that Russia could use nuclear weapons,” Kishida said.
 “The use of weapons of mass destruction, including nuclear weapons, is never acceptable.”

-The trip had been weeks in the making, and was rescheduled due to the Russian invasion.
-On Saturday, the trip to Hiroshima was made even more timely coming on the heels of North Korea’s test of its most powerful missile to date, designed to carry multiple nuclear warheads that can reach anywhere in the continental United States.
-The missile’s landing spot in the waters between Japan and the Korean Peninsula was the closest one yet to Japan.
+The trip had been weeks in the making and was rescheduled because of the Russian invasion.
+On Saturday, the trip to Hiroshima appeared even more timely, coming on the heels of North Korea’s test of its most powerful missile to date, a vehicle designed to carry multiple nuclear warheads that can reach any part of the continental United States.
+The missile’s landing spot in the waters between Japan and the Korean Peninsula was the closest yet to Japan.

 In recent weeks, Russian President Vladimir Putin has been raising the possibility of the use of nuclear weapons, especially in the face of Ukrainian resistance and increasing financial sanctions.
 Russia has already attacked several Ukrainian nuclear power plant sites.

 Since the invasion, Tokyo has taken an assertive stance toward Moscow, ramping up sanctions on Russia alongside the G-7 countries and pledging at least $100 million in emergency humanitarian assistance to Ukraine.
-Japan also has taken the unusual steps of accepting refugees and shipping helmets and other nonlethal military gear.
+Japan also has taken the unusual steps of accepting Ukrainian refugees and of shipping helmets and other nonlethal military gear to Ukraine.